Don’t buy, rent

 The participants are regularly invited to virtual meetings and capacity building calls by Group Corporate Responsibility.
 In 2021, content and likely implications of the EU Green Deal were discussed as well as progress within the #GreenMagenta programs and the new strategic stream "Positive impact on society" defined by the EU segment.
 Furthermore, the network members could gain insights into issues like Impact measurement and the future of a greener mobility.

 “IT remarketing” project

 Our “IT remarketing” project involves reconditioning our used IT hardware to make it suitable for further use.
 We continue to maintain our partnership with “AfB gemeinnützige GmbH”, which offers job opportunities to people with disabilities.
-Within the scope of this partnership, we will give some of our used IT hardware (e.g. laptops) to the organization in the future for reconditioning and reselling.
-This will not only help us save resources but also create jobs for people with disabilities as well as extend the life cycle of our used hardware.
+Within the scope of this partnership, we are giving some of our used IT hardware (e.g. laptops) to the organization for reconditioning and reselling.
+This will support us to save resources and to create jobs for people with disabilities as well as extend the life cycle of our used hardware.

 Together against conflict resources

 Telekom has been supporting the Responsible Minerals Initiative (RMI) since 2008.
 The RMI is the largest initiative in the economy for responsible raw material procurement.
 Its aim is to identify conflict raw materials and to prevent their extraction and trading with them.
 The RMI goes back to a working group founded in 2008 by the Global enabling Sustainability Initiative and Responsible Business Alliance for the sustainable extraction of raw materials.
 Since then, the number of metalworking and smelting companies that participate in the RMI has grown steadily.